-Polypropylene is a hugely attractive alternative to copper, especially in situations where pricing is most favorable.
+Polypropylene is an attractive alternative to consider, especially in situations where pricing is most favorable.
 Most of the material mitigation strategies would be similar to PEX, watch the water quality for that known witches brew of aggressive, ionized, and hot water.

 The supplier issue is not trivial.
 Nobody can see 50 years into the future what repairs or changes may be required for the structure and if Aquatherm will even exist, especially is another technology should arrive and bump Aquatherm out of the market.
 After all, 50 years ago, most TVs were black and white and commercial airplanes used propellers.

 Using polypropylene in the largest tubing where fewer connections would be required and where future replacement may be least expensive may mitigate this problem.
 Aquatherm does have excellent properties for larger pipes; ability to withstand cold temperatures, collision resistance, upstream of copper, and visibility.
 Riser use may be equally safe since established connections are unlikely to change over time and access doors provide visibility, as long as upstream pipe is not copper.